dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.markdown

 Here's a walkthrough of [ordering the Let's Encrypt certificate](/articles/ordering-lets-encrypt-certificate/).

 If you're looking for a certificate that covers subdomains, for example: `blog.dnsimple.com`, `store.dnsimple.com`, `order.dnsimple.com`, you want a [Wildcard Certificate](/articles/ordering-wildcard-certificate/).
-If you need a Wildcard Certificate, you'll have to [upgrade to our Professional Plan](/articles/changing-plans/) to access this feature.
+Wildcard Certificate are available on certain plans.
+[See the difference between plans](/articles/dnsimple-plans/).

 ClickFunnels sometimes uses a certificate outside of DNSimple.
 If you gain access to your domain, and don't see a certificate transfer over, but your site is showing as secure, that's probably what happened.
 We don't offer support to renew this certificate, or make any configuration changes, but we can help you find out when it expires and answer any questions you may have.